 I ask myself if stories have a life of their own, if they can travel through different bodies, if they can change people’s lives."

 We are telling stories or listen to them all the time.
 Not only by watching movies or listening to podcasts

 but also by talking to our friends, colleagues, and neighbors, sometimes even to strangers.
 These stories are worth to be collected and remembered, don't you think?

 So: Let’s give it a try!

 People can come to our installations and listen to recorded stories by people from all over the world.
-Grab some headphones, have a look at the catalogue, choose an interesting story and start listening!
+Grab some headphones, have a look at the catalog, choose an interesting story and start listening!

 We tour Berlin with our story installation.
-We find ourselves at flea markets, festivals, cafés, cinemas, bookshops and theatres around the city.
+We find ourselves at flea markets, festivals, cafés, cinemas, bookshops, and theatres around the city.
 Everyone who shares a story there gets a little "thank you" like chocolate, coffee or a reduced ticket.